-5. Select the new collector from the list of options, and then click OK.
+- 1. Select one or more device rows in the device list. - 2.
+Select Set Collector from the Actions list of options. - 3.
+Select a collector, and then click OK.

 Zenoss moves the devices to the selected collector.

 When a device is moved between collectors, the performance data is not moved.
 As a result, historical data for the device may not appear in reports and graphs.